makyo/florilegium.ink/content/the-margin-of-the-terrifying.md

 <blockquote>

-But tell me, who are these itinerants, more fleeting than even we ourselves, since early on wrung out by an urgent (for *whose* sake, *whose?*) always unsatisfied will; which rather wrings them, bends them, slings and swings them, throws them and catches them back; and as from an oiled, slipperier air, they come down on the worn out carpet, thinner from their incessant landing, this lost, forlorn carpet in the cosmos, laid on there like a plaster, as if
+But tell me, who are these itinerants, more fleeting than even<br>
+we ourselves, since early on wrung out by an urgent (for *whose* sake, *whose?*)<br>
+always unsatisfied will; which rather wrings them,<br>
+bends them, slings and swings them, throws them<br>
+and catches them back; and as from an oiled,<br>
+slipperier air, they come down<br>
+on the worn out carpet, thinner from their<br>
+incessant landing, this lost, forlorn carpet in the cosmos,<br>
+laid on there like a plaster, as if<br>
 Earth's skyward outskirts had been smarting there. <details><summary>[Note]</summary>

 See Rilke p.
 47